 Item 1(h), Group 1 of Schedule 9 to the VAT Act 1994 specifically excludes ‘the grant of facilities for parking a vehicle’ from being an exempt supply.
 As a result off-street parking is to be treated as a standard rated supply whether the income is collected by machine or invoiced for as a season ticket.

-A comprehensive guide to off-street parking issues (Off Street Car Parking Aide Memoire) is available to HMRC colleagues from the Public Authorities Unit of Expertise (see VATGPB1600).
+A comprehensive guide to off-street parking issues (Off Street Car Parking Aide Memoire) is available to HMRC colleagues from the Public Bodies Unit of Expertise (see VATGPB1600).

 Parking in a country park

 Local authorities have powers under the Countryside Act 1968 to designate land as a country park.
 The Act also permits the authority to create parking areas within the park.
 However, the parking areas can be run by another party.
 Consequently the parking income is by way of business and so is standard rated.

 Parking facilities and garaging provided with housing is covered in more detail at VATGPB8345.
 Generally provision in conjunction with council housing is non-business.
 There is often a limit of two parking spaces or lock-up garages per dwelling but this is purely a local authority imposed condition.
 The number of parking spaces provided with housing has no effect on the VAT treatment.